Load and run python and use packages

 1. From inside Python/interactive (if you are on Kebnekaise/Cosmos/Tetralith, mind the warning above about loading a compatible Tkinter and adding the two lines importing matplotlib and setting TkAgg at the top):

-Start python and run these lines:
+On all systems: Start python (if you have not already) and run these lines:

 import pandas as pd